xcube-dev/xcube/docs/source/cli/xcube_serve.rst

 Server Demo Configuration File
 ==============================
 The server configuration file consists of various parts, some of them are necessary others are optional.
-Below the `demo configuration file`_ used in the example above is explained in detail.
+Here the `demo configuration file`_ used in the :ref:`example` is explained in detail.

-The configuration file consists of 5 main parts :ref:`authentication`, :ref:`dataset-attribution`, :ref:`datasets`,
-:ref:`place-groups` and :ref:`styles`.
+The configuration file consists of five main parts :ref:`authentication`, :ref:`dataset-attribution`, :ref:`datasets`, :ref:`place-groups` and :ref:`styles`.

 .. _authentication: